From 1966 to 1986, Gelman Sciences manufactured medical

 Part 1 Responsible Party: When Pall Life Sciences bought Gelman Sciences in 1996, they assumed responsibility for the dioxane pollution.
 While the plume in Ann Arbor continues to spread, Tucson Arizona installed Trojan UV technology to remove dioxane from their drinking water to non-detectable levels.
 Meanwhile, Danaher Corporation is the parent company of both Pall and Trojan Technologies.

-Part 2 Technology: The court allowed the cleanup in Ann Arbor to not only slow down, but also to discharge bromate to surface waters.
-Could the process Tucson is using clean up Ann Arbor’s plume?
-A sales manager for the process says yes, for a price.
+Ann Arbor to not only slow down, but also to discharge bromate to surface waters.
+Could the process Tucson is using

-Dioxane Levels: Why is Michigan’s “safe” level for dioxane so much higher than the EPA’s advisory of .35 ppb?
+Part 4 Dioxane Levels: Why is Michigan’s “safe” level for dioxane so much higher than the EPA’s advisory of .35 ppb?
 The Michigan legislature chose to accept a 1 in a 100,000 cancer risk vs. 1 in a million.
 And they halved the expected duration of exposure, from 70 to 32 years.

-New 7.2 Level: What changes will we see once Michigan's “safe” level for dioxane goes from 85 to 7.2 ppb?
+Part 5 New 7.2 Level: What changes will we see once Michigan's “safe” level for dioxane goes from 85 to 7.2 ppb?
 It won't automatically impact cleanup, because the law allows pollution to stay in the ground, as long as it doesn't spread.
 And it won't impact folks with dioxane-contaminated well water, unless their levels are very high.

-Local Input: Court decisions regarding Ann Arbor’s dioxane plume have been negotiated solely between the polluter and the state, without input from local government or universities.
+Part 6 Local Input: Court decisions regarding Ann Arbor’s dioxane plume have been negotiated solely between the polluter and the state, without input from local government or universities.
 Some say the result is an underestimation of the challenges, and guidelines that are too lax.

-Part 7 Money In the last 15 years the DEQ’s budget has been slashed by almost 60%.
+Part 7 Money: In the last 15 years the DEQ’s budget has been slashed by almost 60%.
 While the state legislature allocated some money to the Ann Arbor plume, it will probably only cover monitoring, not treatment.
 The state does have a $28 million line of credit from Gelman Sciences in the bank, but can’t use it unless the Responsible Party fails to fulfill the consent agreement.

 Part 8 University of Michigan: The university can't help but be involved: the plume was discovered by a UM grad student, the university relies on Ann Arbor city water, and central campus lies in the path of the plume.
 What part has the university had in solving the problem?
 In the past, they’ve focused more on global issues.
 But this may be changing.

-Part 9 Superfund EPA’s Superfund program has run out of funding.
+Part 9 Superfund: EPA’s Superfund program has run out of funding.
 And it was set up to deal with orphan sites with no “Responsible Party” to pay for the cleanup, so Ann Arbor’s plume may not qualify.
 But proponents say an application for Superfund designation will draw attention to a situation that badly needs addressing.

 Part 10 Property Values: Despite increasing concern about the area’s dioxane situation, so far the market has not been noticeably impacted.
 Will property values go down if Ann Arbor’s plume is designated a Superfund site?
 Not if remediation is successful, according to research and experiences elsewhere.